Illinois Property Tax

 Gauging how the real property tax is calculated and the proper amount is important, otherwise, you may be paying too much, too little, or not at all.
 Beyond this, there is a federal real estate tax deduction you may be able to take.
 (See SALT deduction for more details.)

-If you’re looking for additional support with your Illinois real property tax questions, look no further.
-With Tax Pro Go, we’ll match you with someone with the right state expertise, including Illinois real property tax help.
-Tax Pro Go allows you to have your taxes done by a real tax pro without visiting an office.
+If you’re looking for additional support with your Illinois real property tax questions, look no further than H&R Block Virtual.
+We’ll pair you with a tax pro with state-specific expertise.
+You can have your taxes done by a real tax pro without visiting an office.